kaywalker/KwParserBundle/README.md

 KwParserBundle
 ==============

-This bundle provides an a simple Lexer and a SLR Parser.
+This bundle provides a simple Lexer and a SLR Parser.
 Both classes can be accessed as a symfony service.

 You must provide a context free grammar through configuration to make the tokenization and parsing work.